1996LimingWei/Boston-mobile-user-delivery-diner-classification/README.md

-# Boston-mobile-user-delivery-diner-classification
-Mobile User Point of interests in Boston Area
+Mobile User Point of interests Project

+Project Launch time: Sep 2021

+Contributor (Liming Wei)

 This project analyzes mobile users' point of interestin the US and classifies them into different groups diner/delivery worker at Boston area.
 It is similar to anther project where I look at hotel/non-hotel traveler patterns in the U.S. The user point of interest dataset includes: